influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/cert-manager-libsonnet/docs/1.4/nogroup/v1alpha3/clusterIssuer.md

 withUrl(url)
 ```

-URL is the base URL for the vedsdk endpoint of the Venafi TPP instance, for example: "https://tpp.example.com/vedsdk".
+"URL is the base URL for the vedsdk endpoint of the Venafi TPP instance, for example: \"https://tpp.example.com/vedsdk\"."

 ## obj spec.venafi.tpp.credentialsRef

-CredentialsRef is a reference to a Secret containing the username and password for the TPP server.
-The secret must contain two keys, 'username' and 'password'.
+"CredentialsRef is a reference to a Secret containing the username and password for the TPP server.
+The secret must contain two keys, 'username' and 'password'."

 ### fn spec.venafi.tpp.credentialsRef.withName